axelerant/testimonials-widget/readme.txt

 * Plugin version tracking to ensure compatibility
 * Premium tab on settings screen for site-wide option defaults
 * Prevent duplicate testimonials when using multiple testimonial instances
+* Prevents same has_archive and rewrite_slug which causes URL problems
 * Read more links for testimonials exceeding the character limit
 * Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
 * Select post, page and other custom post types for content rotations